ktzevani/myspinbot/docs/06_history.md

 # Architecture & Stack History

-This document captures how the current MySpinBot architecture and tech stack evolved from the original design, organised by **development phase**.
+This document captures how the current MySpinBot architecture and tech stack evolved from an original design, organised by **development phase**.
 Treat it as release notes for each iteration.

 ## 1) How to Read This